Chalarangelo/30-seconds-of-interviews/questions/functional-programming.md

 #### Answer

-Functional programming is an essential concept in JavaScript.
-It produces programs by composing mathematical functions and avoids shared state and mutable data.
-The main difference in functional programming in comparison to other programming paradigms is a declarative approach versus an imperative one.
+Functional programming is a paradigm in which programs are built in a declarative manner using pure functions that avoid shared state and mutable data.
+Functions that always return the same value for the same input and don't produce side effects are the pillar of functional programming.
+Many programmers consider this to be the best approach to software development as it reduces bugs and mental overhead.

 #### Good to hear

 * Cleaner, more concise development experience
 * Simple function composition
-* Features of JavaScript that enable functional programming(`.map`, `.reduce` etc.)
+* Features of JavaScript that enable functional programming (`.map`, `.reduce` etc.)
-* JavaScript is multi-paradigm programming language
+* JavaScript is multi-paradigm programming language (Object-Oriented Programming and Functional Programming live in harmony)

 ##### Additional links